 - Volunteer to keep our library of children’s books and/or bibles stocked.

-- There is so much to learn about criminal justice and ministry withing the justice system.
+- There is so much to learn about criminal justice and ministry within the justice system.
 Volunteers are needed to carry out occasional research and help us discern new directions.